varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/markets.md

 (content:references:double-auctions)=
 ## Continuous Double Auctions
-A [double auction](https://en.wikipedia.org/wiki/Double_auction) is a process of buying and selling goods that involves multiple sellers and buyers simultaneously.
-In a double auction, potential buyers submit _bids_ which specify the quantity and price the buyer wishes to buy the good or service at, while potential sellers submit _asks_ which describe the amount and price of the good or service they want to sell.
+A [continuous double auction](https://en.wikipedia.org/wiki/Double_auction) is a process where potential buyers submit _bids_ which specify the quantity and price the buyer wishes to buy the good or service at, while potential sellers submit _asks_ which describe the amount and price of the good or service they want to sell.
 Then a _market institution_ chooses some price $p>0$ that clears the market, i.e., all the sellers who asked less than or equal to $p$ sell while all buyers who bid greater than or equal to $p$ buy at a price $p$.

 The interesting question of a [double auction](https://en.wikipedia.org/wiki/Double_auction) is how the _market institution_ chooses the clearing price $p$.
 First, what is a _market institution_?
 A _market institution_ is a set of rules specifying the structure of messages on the exchange.

 (content:references:order-matching)=
 ## Order Matching Systems
+An [order matching system](https://en.wikipedia.org/wiki/Order_matching_system) matches buy and sell orders for an electronic exchange.
+Thus, the order matching system is at the core of an electronic exchange as it executes orders from the traders in the exchange.

+The matching algorithms used on electronic exchanges are important components that have a great impact on the efficiency, [liquidity](https://en.wikipedia.org/wiki/Market_liquidity) and prices of the instruments being traded on the market.
+Thus, there are a variety of algorithms for order matching.
+The most common matching algorithms are the Pro-Rata and Price/Time matching algorithms.
+Underlying each of these algorithms is a data structure called an [order book](https://en.wikipedia.org/wiki/Order_book), which collates the different types of orders that an excahnge can accept and allows matching to occur.

+### Orders and the Order Book
+An order book holds list of orders on electronic exchange stock.
+Thus, it is a record of the the interest that buyers and sellers have in a particular financial instrument.
+A matching engine uses the order book to determine which orders can be fully or partially executed.

+### Pro-Rata matching algorithm

+### Price/Time matching algorithm

+## Summary